-A. Cost of Capital defined as the average Allocated Capital multiplied by the Cost of Equity (Ke) plus the additional TIER1 corrective factor.

-B. Net profit excluding exceptionals, before AT1 and cashes, including TLCF DTA write up.

-C. In case of issues with capital and/or liquidity requirements at Legal Entity (LE) level, a zero factor scenario in the cascading phase is activated, even if the Entry Conditions at Group level are fully satisfied.

-D. In addition to RAF limit, the Capital thresholds shall ensure compliance with ECB recommendation (issued in Jan.
-2020 and confirmed in July 2021) to "apply a variable remuneration policy, including the use of malus and clawback arrangements, consistent with a conservative, at a minimum linear, path towards fully-loaded capital requirements and outcomes of SREP".
-As a consequence, the thresholds for capital ratios are: CET1 ratio Transitional \geq 10.30%; Tier 1 ratio Transitional \geq 12.13%; Total Capital ratio Transitional \geq 14.56%; Leverage Ratio Transitional \geq 3.8%; TLAC ratio \geq 21.81%.
+- A. Cost of Capital defined as the average Allocated Capital multiplied by the Cost of Equity (Ke) - B. Net profit according to market disclosure at bdg fx. - C. In case of issues with capital and/or liquidity requirements at Legal Entity (LE) level, a zero factor scenario in the cascading phase is activated, even if the Entry Conditions at Group level are fully satisfied. - D. The Group variable remuneration policy shall comply with ECB recommendation, issued in Jan.
+2020, that requires to be "consistent with a conservative, at a minimum linear, path towards fully-loaded capital requirements and outcomes of SREP", including the so-called Pillar 2 Guidance.
+This implies for Own Funds ratios thresholds (based on requirements expected as of 4023) above RAF limits: CET1 ratio Transitional ≥

+23 The bonus pool of 2023 will be zeroed (for Group Material Risk Takers), while an ex-post correction mechanism is foreseen that determines a reduction of deferrals of previous year systems from 50% to 100% of their value, based on the entity of loss both at Group & local level and CRO assessment based on positioning vs. Risk Appetite Framework (next paragraph - Adjustments based on Sustainability and Risk).

+10.82%; Tier 1 ratio Transitional ≥ 12.69%; Total Capital ratio Transitional ≥ 15.19%.
+Leverage Ratio Transitional 2023 RAF limit is 4.15% TLAC ratio > 22.56%
-E. Liquidity Coverage Ratio: it aims to ensure that the bank maintains an adequate level of not restricted "High Quality Liquid Assets" in a sufficient quantity to cover the overall 'Net Cash Outflows', over a period of thirty days, under gravely stressed conditions specified by Supervisors.

-F. Net Stable Funding Ratio: is defined as the amount of available stable funding relative to the amount of required stable funding and measures, under a long-term perspective, the sustainability terms of maturities between asset and liabilities.
-In detail: the ratio between Available of Stable Funding - ASF (The amount of ASF is calculated by first assigning the carrying value of an institution's capital and liabilities; the amount assigned to each category is then multiplied by an ASF factor, and the total ASF is the sum of the weighted amounts) and Required Stable Funding - RSF (The amount of required stable funding is calculated by first assigning the carrying value of an institution's assets to the categories listed.
-The amount assigned to each category is then multiplied by its associated required stable funding (RSF) factor, and the total RSF is the sum of the weighted amounts added to the amount of Off Balance Sheet activity -or potential liquidity exposure- multiplied by its associated RSF factor).

-G. For Executive & Material Risk Takers population.
-In any case, the Board of Directors can provide the CEO the possibility to allocate a separate and discretional pool for retention purposes only, subject to local relevant governance bodies' decision, eventually including a positive feedback from ECB, if required (e.g. in a scenario of CET1r < threshold, in a context of a capital contingency plan defined with ECB).
-For the other employees, a significant reduction will be applied.
+- E. Liquidity Coverage Ratio: it aims to ensure that the bank maintains an adequate level of not restricted "High Quality Liquid Assets" in a sufficient quantity to cover the overall 'Net Cash Outflows', over a period of thirty days, under gravely stressed conditions specified by Supervisors. - F. Net Stable Funding Ratio: is defined as the amount of available stable funding relative to the amount of required stable funding and measures, under a long-term perspective, the sustainability terms of maturities between asset and liabilities.
+In detail: the ratio between Available of Stable Funding ASF (The amount of ASF is calculated by first assigning the carrying value of an institution's capital and liabilities; the amount assigned to each category is then multiplied by an ASF factor, and the total ASF is the sum of the weighted amounts) and Required Stable Funding RSF (The amount of required stable funding is calculated by first assigning the carrying value of an institution's assets to the categories listed.
+The amount assigned to each category is then multiplied by its associated required stable funding (RSF) factor, and the total RSF is the sum of the weighted amounts added to the amount of Off-Balance Sheet activity -or potential liquidity exposure- multiplied by its associated RSF factor) - G. For Executive & Material Risk Takers population.
+In any case, the Board of Directors can provide the CEO the possibility to allocate a separate and discretional pool for retention purposes only, subject to local relevant governance bodies' decision, eventually including positive feedback from ECB, if required (e.g. in a scenario of CET1r < threshold, in a context of a capital contingency plan defined with ECB).
+For the other employees, a significant reduction will be applied

-2022 Cascading Conditions (Division)
+2023 Cascading Conditions (Division)

+Local

-Division Profitability condition Operating EVA (NOP-Cost of Capital) 1 > 0 Profitability condition Net Profit (excl exceptionals) 2 > 0
+Profitability condition Operating EVA (NOP-Cost of Capital1) > 0

+Profitability condition Net Profit 2 > 0

-- 1. Cost of Capital defined as the average Allocated Capital multiplied by the Cost of Equity (Ke) plus the additional TIER1 corrective factor - 2.
-Net profit excluding exceptionals, before AT1 and cashes, including TLCF DTA write up
+- 1. Cost of Capital defined as the average Allocated Capital multiplied by the Cost of Equity (Ke) plus the additional Tier 1 corrective factor) adjusted for AT1, excess of capital and cash charges. - 2.
+Net profit according to market disclosure at budget FX

-2022 Division Cascading Conditions Scenario
+2023 Division Cascading Conditions Scenario